coq/coq/doc/sphinx/language/core/conversion.rst

 Two terms are :gdef:`α-convertible <alpha-convertible>` if they are syntactically equal ignoring differences in the names of variables bound within the expression.
 For example `forall x, x + 0 = x` is α-convertible with `forall y, y + 0 = y`.
+(Internally, Coq represents these two terms using de Bruijn indices, so explicit α-conversion is not necessary.)

 β-reduction
 ~~~~~~~~~~~